ArdanaLabs/nixos-module/README.md

-This is a NixOS module for use by those working on the Ardana projects.
+This is a NixOS module for setting up systems to work on Ardana projects.
+The goal is to have all the global configuration needed to work on all projects set up in this repository.

 To import the flake, use the URL `"git+ssh://git@github.com/ArdanaLabs/nixos-module.git"`.